kubedl-io/kubedl/docs/sync_code.md

-## Code Sync
+## Remote Source Sync

-KubeDL supports syncing user code from multiple sources, and mount the code directory into main container.
+KubeDL supports syncing user artifacts from remote sources, and mount the artifacts  into main container.
 In this way, users can commit their code to remote source and re-submit training jobs without re-build container images.

-As of now, git-sync mode is supported.
+As of now, github is supported.

-### Git
+### Git Hub

-Users can set the git config in the job's annotation with key `kubedl.io/git-sync-config` as follows:
+Users can set the git config in the job's annotation with key `kubedl.io/git-sync-config` as below.
+The git repo will be downloaded and saved in the container's working dir by default.

 ```yaml
     apiVersion: "kubeflow.org/v1"